An accidental weapon discharge at Atlanta airport caused panic and halted flights - KRDO

 Zeidler and others took shelter in a TGI Fridays restaurant, she said.
 Photos she shared on Twitter showed a crowd of people standing on the tarmac beneath a jetway as the incident unfolded.

-Greg Romero had just gotten off a flight from Salt Lake City when he heard there was an emergency.
+Greg Romero had just gotten off a flight from Salt Lake City when he heard there was an emergency, he told CNN’s Fredricka Whitfield.
 Airport personnel “shut off all the escalators and cut off all passengers and turned off the tram,” said Romero, the father-in-law of CNN correspondent Nadia Romero.

 “Right now airport personnel is doing a really good job keeping everybody calm,” he added.